opsone-ch/documentation/services/website.rst

 neos
 ^^^^

--  nginx with  WAF, core rule set and Neos compatible white/blacklists
+-  nginx with ModSecurity WAF, core rule set and Neos compatible white/blacklists
 -  PHP 7.2
 -  MariaDB 10.x with database, user, and grants
 -  Default webroot is ~/Web